StewedDownSteve/ST-Alien-Guide-App/README.md

 # ST-Alien-Guide-App
 An app I made to practice creating API's and using JavaScript to fetch them.
-A field guide to stark trek aliens.
+A field guide to Stark Trek aliens.